tom-seddon/acorn_mos_disassembly/docs/NT.md

 The NT builds of the MOS strip out the Terminal ROM, and replace it with the MOS code previously hidden in one of the other sideways ROM banks.
+(NT = No Terminal.)
 Now the MOS code is confined entirely to the MOS ROM and sideways ROM 15, and you can put anything you like in the other banks.
 This is intended to simplify producing new MegaROM images with alternative utility or language ROMs.

 You can get a build from the latest release page: https://github.com/tom-seddon/acorn_mos_disassembly/releases/latest -